MediaComem/comem-archidep/ex/azure-setup.md

 # Run your own virtual server on Microsoft Azure

-This guide describes how to run a virtual server appropriate for the COMEM+ Architecture & Deployment course on the [Microsoft Azure](https://azure.microsoft.com) cloud platform.
+This guide describes how to run a virtual server appropriate for the Media Engineering Architecture & Deployment course on the [Microsoft Azure](https://azure.microsoft.com) cloud platform.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->